 David's first feature-length collection of poetry and prose Indelible Fingerprints was accepted for publication at Alien Buddha Press March 2019 and published April 3, 2019.
 His second and third books of poetry Blood Honey and Cold Comfort Home were published at Anxiety Press was published January and March of 2022, respectively.
 David's fourth book--an illustrated collection of micropoems--is a creative collaboration with Luca Bowles (a.k.a.
 Mambo) from the UK and will be published at @RLYSRSLIT in December 2023.
 Currently, he is working on his fifth collection of poetry Red Berries, spanning work between the years 2018 to now with original pieces that have not been published.
 He is also diving "head first" into short-story writing that will mostly encompass oeuvres of dirty realism and the surreal.

 David has also been interviewed by South Florida Poetry Journal (USA), poetry mini interviews (Canada), authors interviews (UK), "Featured Poet of the Week" -Fishbowl Press (Germany), The Human Condition - RGV Titan Radio (USA), and The #TPQ5 - The Poetry Question (USA), Interview with David A. Estringel: “Emerging?
 We’ve Always Been Here” Writer Series - littledeathlit (USA), and A Fevers of the Mind Quick-9 Interview with David Estringel (USA).

-David's main goal for 2019 is to launch The Tripping Muse, a literary magazine that will feature poetry, fiction, essays, and interviews for folks who LOVE good writing without the literary snobbery or the rigid aesthetics.
+David's main goal for 2023 is to launch The Argyle, a literary magazine that will feature poetry, fiction, essays, and interviews for folks who LOVE good writing without the literary snobbery or the rigid aesthetics.
 Target date for the release will be Spring 2023.
 He currently serves as Assistant Poetry Editor at The Temz Review.